Looking to lean down and shed some excess body fat that you may be carrying around?

 Carbohydrate cycling.
-Consume more carbohydrates on the workout days when your body is in need of them most aka Squat day ;).
+Consume more carbohydrates on the workout days when your body needs them most (such as squat days).
 Then on rest days, lower them down to maximize the process of fat burning.

 Focus on natural, unprocessed carb sources at least 80% of the time.
 On training days, this means sweet potatoes, brown rice, oatmeal, and beans.
 On non-training days, lean more towards vegetables.

 The last macronutrient to look at is your fats.
-You might be tempted to lower these as low as possible, but rethink this strategy.
+You might be tempted to lower these as much as possible, but rethink this strategy.

 Researchers noted that those who experienced the greatest decline in free and serum testosterone levels were those eating low fat, high fiber diets.
 So tread carefully with this unique combination of dietary nutrients.

 Keep your fat intake to no less than about 0.3 grams per pound of body weight.
 Going below this will also make it hard to get in the nutrients you need.